 - Found in abundance on the Burrow is the extremely rare wild asparagus.

 - Wild thyme provides sweet scent and small purple flowers that carpet the Burrow in summer.

 - Several species of wild orchid can be found which mostly bloom in spring and summer.

 - Rare mosses and lichens grow here too.

-- The wide variety of flowering plants, plus the extensive sunshine the south east enjoys, makes the Burrow an excellent place for butterflies and moths too.
+- The wide variety of flowering plants, plus the extensive sunshine the South East enjoys,m ake the Burrow an excellent place for butterflies and moths.

-As you walk, climb to the top of one of the higher dunes for spectacular panoramic view of the whole area take in Ballyteige Bay, Kilmore Quay, the Saltee Islands, Hook Lighthouse, Forth Mountain and Ballyteige Castle.
+- As you walk, climb to the top of one of the higher dunes for a spectacular panoramic view of the whole area taking in Ballyteige Bay, Kilmore Quay, the Saltee Islands, Hook Lighthouse, Forth Mountain and Ballyteige Castle.

 Directions: From Enniscorthy, New Ross and Wexford town take the N25 towards Rosslare Harbour.
 Turn right on the R739 and follow the signs to Kilmore Quay.
 Parking is available in the village behind the harbour.
 Follow the promenade around, past the Memorial Garden, to the Burrow Viewing Point where the walk begins.